boryadok/boryadok/README.md

 - 😄 Pronouns: pronos
 - ⚡ Fun factory kuznica gamerov notion
 - the end of made and hade boke
-- and handle present X
+- and handle present Xman
 - new battery NFT scroll mainnet and testnet
 - char imagination bera bera
 - 28 poaps on coat oat galxe zklink